adarqui/lnforum-ui-core/README.md

 - lnforum-ui-cli
 - lnforum-ui-...

-Thus, all of those libraries will use ln-core as their base.
+Thus, all of those libraries will use lnforum-core as their base.